Runderwear review: Comfort on the move

 Quickly mistakenly named by my parents, as: ‘Snug-a-runathon’ and ‘Wonderwear’, those pantmakers at Runderwear are no doubt well aware that for the UK’s increasing number of running fanatics, comfort is key.

-And as the company proclaims its product to be: ‘Seamless underwear for committed athletes’ – as a regular runner, it was time to test Runderwear briefs out in the field.
+And as the company proclaims its product to be: ‘Seamless underwear for committed athletes’ – as a regular runner, it was time for a live Runderwear review out in the field.

 First off I chose to start light and debut Runderwear in a gym session.
-During a pretty standard session I incorporated a three-mile run programme which involved a range of tempos and varying inclines.
+During a pretty standard session I incorporated a three-mile treadmill run with a range of tempos and varying inclines.

 What is immediately noticeable about the briefs is their excellent fit.